AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

     #!/usr/bin/env php

-to the full path to your PHP 7 install.
+to the full path of your PHP 7 install.
 For most people, it should just work.
 For people using enterprise server distributions who have PHP 7 installed in a custom location and/or have an older PHP install earlier in the path, the above shebang may not find the right PHP version.